SARLACC’s 3rd Annual Film Location Road Trip

 After lunch we arrived at the Redwood National Park visitor center and found a fellow Star Wars fan in Ranger Josh.
 He escorted us to Stout Grove on his lunch break and we had a great photo shoot with our ewoks.
 In the Wicket costume was Chris Stone’s son Luc who was a great sport and had a ton of fun romping through the redwoods with us.

 By sunset we were settled in our campground at Prairie Creek.
-And there was just enough time for the ewoks to play before dinner.
+And there was just enough time for the ewoks to fish with a camping fishing rod and play before dinner.

 Today was the day to visit the filming location for Endor, the Owen R. Cheatam grove near the Grizzly Creek redwoods.
 It was a bit of a drive but there was plenty of time for pictures when we got there.